OliverIngle/cryptography/caesar-cipher/README.md

-# Ceasar cipher
+# Caesar cipher

 ## Description

-A Ceasar cypher consists of shiftint the charactersd of an input by a spectifed amount amongst a list of characters.
+A Caesar cypher consists of shiftint the charactersd of an input by a spectifed amount amongst a list of characters.

 ## Syntax